-The Fund's revenue of \$3.5 million for Q4 2017 (\$3.3 million for Q4 2016) comprises equity income from the Partnership of \$2.7 million (\$2.6 million for Q4 2016) and interest income of \$0.8 million (\$0.8 million for Q4 2016).
-Revenue of \$14.1 million for Fiscal 2017 (\$12.7 million for Fiscal 2016) is comprised of equity income from the Partnership of \$11.1 million (\$9.7 million for Fiscal 2016) and interest income of \$3.0 million (\$3.0 million for Fiscal 2016).
-Equity income from the Partnership is the pro rata share of the residual distributions of the Partnership for the three-month and 12-month periods ended December 31, 2017 and December 31, 2016.
-The increase in equity income from the Partnership is due to an increase in the earnings of the Partnership driven by SSSG(2) and the increase in the Fund's residual interest in the Partnership as a result of the conversion of Class A GP units during 2016.
-Interest income is interest earned for the three-month and 12-month periods ended December 31, 2017 and December 31, 2016 from the \$40.0 million SIR Loan which bears interest at 7.5% per annum.
+The Fund's income comprises equity income from the Partnership of \$2.6 million (\$2.5 million for Q1 2017), interest income of \$nil (\$0.8 million for Q1 2017) and a loss on the SIR Loan of \$1.5 million (\$nil for Q1 2017).
+Equity income from the Partnership is the pro rata share of the residual distributions of the Partnership for the three-month periods ended March 31, 2018 and March 31, 2017.
+The increase in equity income from the Partnership is due to an increase in the earnings of the Partnership driven by SSSG(3).
+Interest income is interest earned for the three-month period ended March 31, 2017 from the \$40.0 million SIR Loan which bears interest at 7.5% per annum.
+The loss on the SIR Loan is related to the adoption of IFRS 9 on January 1, 2018, which requires the Fund to recognize the SIR Loan at fair value, with changes in the fair value being recorded in the statement of earnings.

-The Fund's operating expenses, which are limited to general and administration expenses, totaled \$0.1 million and \$0.4 million for Q4 2017 and Fiscal 2017, respectively (\$0.1 million and \$0.4 million for Q4 2016 and Fiscal 2016, respectively).
+The Fund's operating expenses, which are limited to general and administration expenses, totaled \$0.1 million for Q1 2018 (\$0.1 million for Q1 2017).
 These expenses include professional fees, directors' and officers' liability insurance premiums, Trustees' fees, certain public company costs and other administrative fees.

-The Fund recorded a current income tax expense of \$1.1 million and \$3.8 million for Q4 2017 and Fiscal 2017, respectively (\$1.0 million and \$3.5 million for Q4 2016 and Fiscal 2016, respectively).
+The Fund recorded a current income tax recovery of \$0.4 million for Q1 2018 (income tax expense of \$0.8 million for Q1 2017).